Fluticasone/salmeterol: Medical uses

+Fluticasone/salmeterol is indicated for the treatment of asthma.

 Fluticasone, a corticosteroid, is the anti-inflammatory component of the combination which decreases inflammation in the lungs.
 This leads to improvement in breathing.
-Salmeterol, an LABA, treats constriction of the airways.
+Salmeterol, a long-acting beta-adrenoceptor agonist, treats constriction of the airways.
 The combination of both is meant to be used as maintenance therapy and not as a rescue therapy for sudden symptoms.

 Side effects

 The common side effects of this combination are those of its individual drugs.
 For instance, the use of inhaled corticosteroids is associated with oral candidiasis, commonly known as yeast infection or thrush.
 Rinsing the mouth with water after inhaling the medication decreases the risk of developing this condition.

-While the use of inhaled steroids and LABA are recommended for the resulting improvement in control of symptoms of asthma, concerns have been raised that salmeterol may increase the risk of death due to asthma, and this additional risk is not reduced by the addition of inhaled steroids.
+While the use of inhaled steroids and long-acting beta2‑adrenergic agonists are recommended for the resulting improvement in control of symptoms of asthma, concerns have been raised that salmeterol may increase the risk of death due to asthma, and this additional risk is not reduced by the addition of inhaled steroids.
 Other side effects from this drug combination may include increased blood pressure, change in heart rate, an irregular heartbeat, increased risk of osteoporosis, cataracts, and glaucoma.
 Studies have demonstrated the safety of inhaled fluticasone propionate in children.
 A systematic review published in 2013 found no significant adverse effect on the function of the hypothalamic–pituitary–adrenal axis, growth, and bone mineral density in asthmatic children when inhaled fluticasone is used for up to three months.